 - Fold the prepared whipped cream into the filling until completely mixed.
 Pour the filling in the prepared crust and spread evenly.
 Refrigerate for 3-4 hours until the filling is set.

-- For the topping: Prior to serving, make a second batch of whipped cream as instructed above.
+- Prior to serving, make a second batch of whipped cream as instructed above.
 Use a large piping tip to decorate the boarder of your pie.
 Garnish with cookies.
 Keep stored in the refrigerator.